Asjad22/burger_joint/README.md

 The shape of Dataset is (2000, 6), 2000 rows and 6 columns.

-The details of columns are as follow:
+The details of variables are as follow:

     transaction_date_time = The time of transaction.